Skip to Content Top

 • Deciding how to file.
 The petitioner will decide whether to file on fault or no-fault grounds.
 While the original petition can be amended, filing first can set the tone for how the divorce proceeds.

 • Requesting temporary orders first.
 A request for temporary orders can be submitted to the courts at the same time a divorce petition is filed; temporary orders typically outline how child custody, child or spousal support, living arrangements as it pertains to the divorcing couple, and paying community debts during the divorce proceedings.
 These orders can also include temporary restraining or protective orders.
-If both parties do not a agree to the terms of the request, a hearing will be held, however the petitioner may have more time to prepare for the hearing.
+If both parties do not agree to the terms of the request, a hearing will be held, however, the petitioner may have more time to prepare for the hearing.

 • Choosing the county in which you file.
 If the parties are separated and live in different counties, the filing party can decide which county to file in, which can be more convenient as it relates to travel costs and retaining a respected local attorney.